 What are we to make of this gesture?
 If the natural order is all that exists, the mother, albeit out of love, yet is lying to the child.
 For the reality that he is implicitly asked to trust in is in fact one which in the end will annihilate both.
 The chaos from which the child is temporarily rescued is terminally real.

 On the other hand, the mother is not lying if her reassurance is based upon a broader reality which transcends naked nature and guarantees the order and meaning of the universe at large.
 As Berger writes, ‘the human’s ordering propensity implies a transcendent order, and each ordering gesture is a signal of transcendence.
 The parental role is not based on a loving lie.
 On the contrary it is witness to the ultimate truth of man’s situation in reality’.

 In another illustration of this approach, Berger argues that in joyful play one steps from time into eternity.
 Children at play, so completely intent on their activities, so content and totally at ease in the moment, so oblivious of the world surrounding them, point to a dimension beyond time and death, where joy resides.
-Adults too in their more joyful moments however achieved can drink at this fount of timelessness: for joy wills eternity, as Nietsche put it.
+Adults too in their more joyful moments, however achieved, can drink at this fount of timelessness: for joy wills eternity, as Nietzsche put it.

 Berger finds other signals of transcendence in his analysis of hope, courage, humor; even in the feeling of being damned.

-Needless to say, this approach will not persuade many, since alternative interpretations of these traits of human nature can be provided that place them firmly within the purview of social, historical, cultural, and even evolutionary explanations without a recourse to any form of transcendence.
-They are far more 'economical', one might say.
+Needless to say, this approach will not persuade many, yours truly included, since alternative interpretations of these traits of human nature can be provided that place them firmly within the purview of social, historical, cultural, and even evolutionary explanations without a recourse to any form of transcendence.
+They are far more 'parsimonious', one might say.

 Still, Berger’s views deserve to stand alongside these other interpretations.
 An ever deeper analysis of the human condition along these lines is well worth pursuing.